 Cardiovascular system:

-The patient possesses a congenital unicuspid ortic valve or non-calcified valves.
+The patient possesses a congenital unicuspid aortic valve or non-calcified valves.

 Evidence of an acute myocardial infarction (MI) occurring within 30 days prior to the IMD implantation, characterized as either Q-wave MI or non-Q-wave MI with total CK elevation at least twice the normal level, accompanied by CK-MB elevation and/or troponin elevation.